 Fusion proces: Because of a phenomenon known as quantum tunneling, the hydrogen atoms smash into each other and fuse into helium.

 Is Fusion the answer for the new energy world?
-Scientists create hydrogen plasma, what the sun is made of.
+German scientists created hydrogen plasma, the sun is made of.

 in 2014, companies in the electric transportation sector accounted for 820 million euro.